Saint-Juste-du-Lac

 Saint-Juste-du-Lac (/fr/) is a municipality in the province of Quebec, Canada, located within the Témiscouata Regional County Municipality in the Bas-Saint-Laurent region.
 As of the Canada 2021 Census, the municipality had a population of 543.

+Demographics

+In the 2021 Census of Population conducted by Statistics Canada, Saint-Juste-du-Lac had a population of 543 living in 269 of its 348 total private dwellings, a change of from its 2016 population of 561.
+With a land area of 166.94 km2, it had a population density of in 2021.